 Each applicant for a Key Employee or Primary Management Official shall be required to have fingerprints taken as part of the application procedure.
-Fingerprints shall be taken by Inyo County Sheriff's Department.
+Fingerprints shall be taken by Inyo County Sheriff's Department or the Fort Independence Gaming Commission.
 Fingerprints will then be forwarded to the NIGC for processing through the FBI and NCIC to determine the applicant's criminal history, if any.